You are here

 Quick Take: Tayari Jones, 'An American Marriage' and Oprah

 Jones will participate in The Believer Festival, a two-day roving celebration of writing, music, and visual arts, April 13 & 14 in Las Vegas.
-Admission to three of the events are free, but RSVP is required.
+Admission to three of the events is free, but RSVP is required.
 More information is available on The Believer website.

 Ever since her undergraduate days at Spelman College, best-selling author Tayari Jones knew she wanted to write for a living.
 What she didn’t know was one day, her fourth novel, An American Marriage, would be critically acclaimed and a 2018 Oprah’s Book Club selection.